 The Paddling Pool is a free facility run by Congleton Town Council for the benefit of local people.

-Please note in exceptionally hot weather the pool and surrounding area can become very over crowded.
+**Please note in exceptionally hot weather the pool and surrounding area can become very over crowded.
+If numbers exceed 300, a one in one out policy will be adopted.
 If you are driving to use this facility please be aware that there is only residents parking available, so please use the Town Centre car-parks, several of which are located very near by.
 Visitors are asked to respect the residents of Park Road and park in one of the town centre car-parks.
-Disabled visitors are asked to contact the Town Council Office (01260 270350 ex 2) for details of alternative parking.
+Disabled visitors are asked to contact the Town Council Office (01260 270350 Option 1) for details of alternative parking.